Warning

 $ jmp admin uninstall

-To delete the local cluster when uninstalling, use the --delete-cluster flag:
+To delete the local cluster completely, use the cluster delete command:

-For complete documentation of the jmp admin install command and all available options, see the MAN pages.
+For complete documentation of the jmp admin create cluster, jmp admin delete cluster, jmp admin get clusters, and jmp admin install commands and all available options, see the MAN pages.

 Manual Local Cluster Install